mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

 controllers on the market.
 Your students can connect all kinds of sensors (like sensors for temperature, or moisture, or noise, or light, or color, or motion) and other devices (like buttons and switches and relays) to a controller.
-Students can use App Inventor to program the controller to trigger the connected devices (like turning on a light, playing a sound, or moving a motor), or signal events to other devices, **including smartphones running App Inventor
+They can then use App Inventor to program the controller to trigger the connected devices (like turning on a light, playing a sound, or moving a motor), or signal events to other devices, **including smartphones running App Inventor